coralproject/ask-docs/docs_dir/products/askuserguide.md

 Stronger user privacy:
 * **Ask doesn't share user data with anyone.** <br/><br/>

-It is also open source and fully customizable.
+Ask is also open source and fully customizable.
 You own your install of Ask, and can optimize it for your needs.

 ## Creating A Form